teamredlabs/python-libnetfilter-log/README.md

 Python wrapper for `libnetfilter_log`.

 Unlike other wrappers for `libnetfilter_log`, this implementation doesn't perform the `recv` loop for you.
 It simply wraps `libnetfilter_log` structures in convenient Python objects and gives you more control over calls to `libnetfilter_log` functions.
-This allows you to use `libnetfilter_log` with the `gevent` package, which isn't possible with other Python `libnetfilter_log` wrappers.
+This allows you to use `libnetfilter_log` with the `gevent` package and stop the `recv` loop using any method you want, which isn't possible with other Python `libnetfilter_log` wrappers.

 ## Usage